Qiskit/qiskit-metapackage/docs/terra/visualizing_a_quantum_circuit.rst

 you can specify a path to save the rendered output to by using the ``filename`` kwarg.
 Or if you’re using the ``mpl`` or ``latex`` outputs, you can leverage the ``interactive`` kwarg to open the image in a new window.
-The ``interactive`` kwarg does not always work from within a notebook, but is demonstrated anyway.

 Customizing the output
 ----------------------